AmberELEC/website/docs/index.md

 * Pre-configured optimized defaults allowing you to pick up and play.
 * Integrated scraper for getting images, videos, manuals and maps.
 * Native support for [RetroAchievements](https://retroachievements.org/) on supported emulators.
-* Package manager to install and update games and themes made by our community.
+* Package manager to install and update themes made by our community.
 * An exFAT games partition easily accessible from Linux, Windows and MacOS.

 ### Installation